An Elevator Pitch Case Study

 Notice how the ‘after’ version of Sara’s pitch is SUPER tangible and clear – it evokes an emotional response in the person she is talking with, and immediately paints a picture of exactly what she does and who she helps.
 If the person you are talking to can instantly thin of at lest one person in their life who needs this, you’re on the right track.

-If you’re working on your pitch – I HIGHLY recommend saying it out loud to see how it feels.
+If you’re working on your ‘elevator pitch’ – I HIGHLY recommend saying it out loud to see how it feels.
 Seeing it in writing is MUCH different than using it in casual conversation, and you’ll find that the way you say it will likely change depending on who you’re talking to and what the context of the conversation is (which is why the idea of memorizing a perfectly prepared pitch will likely make you sounds more like a jackass than anything else – and that’s a job title you definitely don’t want to have!)

 Get out there and practice, and post your pitch in the comments if you want feedback so we can let you know how clear it is!